marmota-app/marmdown/docs/design/parsing-updates.md

 ## Parsing Updates and Copying Values

-During a complete re-parse of the document, the [non-copying parsing](./non-copying-parsing.md) makes sure that all [blocks of text](./blocks-of-text-parsing.md) use the same reference to the whole text and split the document only by remembering the indexes of their respective content.
+During a complete re-parse of the document, the [non-copying parsing]{@tutorial non-copying-parsing}
+makes sure that all [blocks of text]{@tutorial blocks-of-text-parsing} use the same reference to the whole text and split the document only by remembering the indexes of their respective content.